CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2025-01-01-SIEMExampleThree-HTB.markdown

 \[Insert screenshot: Query results showing successful RDP logons for service accounts\]

 3\.
-Creating the Visualization
+Creating the Visualisation
 ------------------------------

-### Step 1: Navigate to the Visualize Tab
+### Step 1: Navigate to the Visualise Tab

-Open Kibana and go to the Visualize Library.
+Open Kibana and go to the Visualise Library.

-Choose a visualization type (e.g., Bar Chart, Line Chart, or Pie Chart).
+Choose a visualisation type (e.g., Bar Chart, Line Chart, or Pie Chart).

-\[Insert screenshot: Kibana Visualize tab with visualization options\]
+\[Insert screenshot: Kibana Visualise tab with visualization options\]

 ### Step 2: Configure the Data Source